 Your membership will make your organisation more visible to policy-makers at local, national or European level.

-Answer specific questions related to your main activity and submit relevant documentation (e.g. programme of activities, list of publications, concerts, etc.)
+answer specific questions relating to your main activity and attach the relevant supporting documents(programme of activities, list of publications, concerts, etc.);

-Explain your motivation for joining REMA and how your values are in line with the network.
+explain your motivation for joining REMA and demonstrate how your values align with those of the network;